sampoves/thesis-analysis-shinyapps/README.md

 **[The research survey analysis and visualisation application is available for viewing at shinyapps.io](https://sampoves.shinyapps.io/analysis/)**.

-The thesis is available in PDF format at the Digital Repository of the University of Helsinki: https://ethesis.helsinki.fi/en/ **(NB: the thesis not yet published)**.
+The thesis is available as PDF at the Digital Repository of the University of Helsinki: **http://urn.fi/URN:NBN:fi:hulib-202010304366**.
 See the section [Associated repositories](#associated-repositories) for all GitHub repositories associated with this thesis.

 ## Application features